osuAkatsuki/bancho.py/CONTRIBUTING.md

 This section guides you through submitting a bug report for gulag.
 Following these guidelines help maintainers and the community understand your report :pencil:, reproduce the bug :computer:, and find related reports :mag_right:.

 Before creating bug reports, please perform a [cursory search](https://github.com/search?l=&p=2&q=is%3Aissue+repo%3Acmyui%2Fgulag) to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of creating a new one.
 When creating a bug report please [use as many details as possible](#how-do-i-submit-a-good-bug-report).
-You may find out you don't even need to create one!

 > **NOTE:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.